8kristy/DevOps-Course-Starter/README.md

 $ poetry run flask run
 ```

-If you get an error saying

-> Recreating virtualenv todo-app in \<your working directory\>\\.venv

-> 'flask' is not recognized as an internal or external command,
-operable program or batch file."

-(especially if you tried running the dev Docker container) you might need to run `poetry install` and try again

 You should see output similar to the following:
 ```bash
  * Serving Flask app 'todo_app/app'